 Three Weeks After

 It still hurts around the biopsy site, and the surrounding lip area, but the more 'widespread' pain has eased off.
 Current theory is the surgeon damaged a nerve.
 They also took out a fair bit of muscle tissue, which makes recovery more painful.
 Even still, this level of pain post-op is unusual.
 My immunologist suggested Lignocaine Gel (available in pharmacies without a script) and it's pretty fabulous stuff.
-Wish I'd had it three weeks ago!
+Why did no-one mention this stuff to me before??!

 Biopsy was all clear, too, no sign of sarc.
-So we don't know what's causing the swelling, but it's not the sarc.
-I'm disappointed, but a null result is still useful information.
+So we don't know what's causing the swelling, and it's likely it is still the sarc causing it (Melkersson-Rosenthal Syndrome), but they didn't manage to get the right area with granulomas in it ... dammit.
+A null result doesn't rule out the MRS.

 Four Weeks Later

 Was still in pain, so I went back to see the oral surgeon.
-They removed the undissolved stitches (an extremely painful procedure).
-The theory is that I was reacting badly to the suture material.
+They removed the undissolved stitches (a horrifically painful procedure, despite local anaesthetic).
+The theory is that I was reacting badly to the suture material, or my immune system wasn't reacting properly to the suture material (I'm on immune suppressants), so it was just being constantly irritated by the sutures, but my body wasn't able to dissolve them.
 No sign of nerve damage, thankfully.

 Within a few hours of removal, the whole area started to feel better, and a day later there's almost no pain!
 Bliss!
 So this theory seems to be right.